 Any act of violence or abuse should be reported to your local police.
 If you have been the victim of a sexual assault and do not want to contact the police, the ODA strongly recommends you contact a Sexual Assault Referral Centre (SARC).

-If you have been the victim of actual or attempted fraud, report it to Action Fraud, the UK’s national fraud reporting centre by calling 0300 123 20 40 or by visitng www.actionfraud.police.uk
+If you have been the victim of actual or attempted fraud, report it to Action Fraud, the UK’s national fraud reporting centre by calling 0300 123 20 40 or by visitng www.actionfraud.police.uk.
+If you are in Scotland, contact Police Scotland on 101.

 If you’ve experienced cybercrime, you can contact the charity Victim Support for free and confidential support and information.